Frozen notes: On Frank Nugent's "Seek the Frozen Lands"

 3. "Ross displayed his seamanship" – so did Crozier (isn't this book supposed to up the Irish?);

 4. "tacking" – the ships were turning on opposite tacks (in relation to the wind), meaning direction, not the process of tacking, which is a method of sailing.
-I.e. they were turning sharply to avoid an obstacle, not travelling;
+I.e. they were turning sharply to avoid an obstacle;

 5. at Falklands, "the hold of each ship was emptied in turn to ventilate and to restock" – the holds were cleared first of all so that the ships could be hauled ashore and repaired;